Poison Ivy (2022 comic book): Themes

-Body horror and eco-terrorism are two the key themes of this series.
+Body horror and environmentalism are two of the key themes of this series; indeed, the line between mere activism and terrorism is blurry.
 As portrayed by Wilson, Poison Ivy is an anti-hero or anti-villain primarily motivated her anger, her own sense of justice, her loss of direction, and her unwavering desire to protect the natural environment from man-made destruction, and the climate change crisis is at the forefront of the story.
 Wilson was particularly interested in exploring the juxtaposition between Ivy's noble goal to save the Earth and the "questionable-to-evil" lengths she will go to achieve it.

 Wilson also described Poison Ivy as a "love story from the perspective of a villain."
 It features Ivy and Harley's relationship prominently, with most of the miniseries being told in the form of letters that Ivy writes to Harley.
 According to the writer, the miniseries depicts "plant-based body horror" which was new territory for her.

 Issues 19 to 21 constitute a revamped origin of the titular character, from her roots as a shy but determined graduate student in biochemistry to her metamorphosis into a supervillain.